 a.
 Florida law provides that a county canvassing board shall be comprised of the Supervisor of Elections, a County Court Judge, and the Chair of the County Commission.
 Additionally, an alternate member must be appointed by the Chair of the County Commission.
-The Flagler County Canvassing Board ("Canvassing Board") for the 2014 Election was made up of Judge Melissa Moore-Stens, County Commission Chairman George Hanns (Commissioner Hanns), and then-Supervisor of Elections Weeks.
-Initially, the alternate member of the Canvassing Board was County Commission member Charles Ericksen, Jr.
+The Canvassing Board for the 2014 Election was made up of Judge Melissa Moore-Stens, County Commission Chairman George Hanns ("Commissioner Hanns"), and then-Supervisor of Elections Weeks.
+Initially, Ericksen was the alternate member of the Canvassing Board.